osman-95/MEng_Project/README.md

 │   ├──classification (using pretrained Mobilenet classification model)
 |   └──scratch_class (CNN from scratches)
 |
-└── Final_Model (Note: It will be added soon containing the final model and dataset for the project)
+└── Final_Model (Note: In progress last updated on 10th of july)
+     └── Code
-     └── Currently under progress
+     └── Dataset

  ```
 **NOTE:**